 Until about a year ago, I knew little about social media, and didn’t have a email address and rarely used the internet; things have certainly changed!

-I enjoy posting my iPad art (and other art) and words, on my Facebook Artist page and have done so for about eight months.(Hi to my Facebook friends who may be reading this).
+I enjoy posting my iPad art (and my work in traditional art media) and words, on my Facebook Artist page.
 I also have my iPad art for sale at RedBubble an online, print on demand store.

 Arranging and setting up my content for my blog, has been a hugely enjoyable experience.
 I’ve learnt about: widgets (sounds like insects!) image files, responsive themes, how to make a picture gallery and so on..Also how to put in links; which I use frequently – it makes for easier navigation around my posts and pages.

-A keyboard (logitech brand) is always attached to my iPad.
-Not only is it great for extended periods of writing on a screen, but also prevents the iPad keyboard, popping up, when I’m work in the dashboard of my blog and arrange my art onto the “Pages” app.
+A keyboard is always attached to my iPad.
+Not only is it great for extended periods of writing on a screen, but also prevents the iPad keyboard, popping up, when I’m working in the dashboard of my blog, and arrange my art onto the “Pages” app.
 I use this app a lot; more information in “About Some Art apps, Other apps and My Books”.

 My iPad, among other things is: an art studio, gallery, art journal, notebook, sketchbook and a portal to a vast web galaxy.
 It reminds me of the Tardis in Dr.Who.
-Recently, I sat looking at my iPad art on the walls of the local cafe and then at my little mini iPad on the cafe table; and marvelled, how such a large body of work, came from this small device.
-I now have an iPad air 2; lovely, but still think the mini is very good.
+Recently, I sat looking at my iPad art on the walls of the local cafe, and then at my little mini iPad (an iPad Pro 10.5” now – 2018) on the cafe table; and marvelled, how such a large body of work, came from this small device.
 There is a photo of some of my artwork on the cafe walls near the top of this page.